 File any type of State Return with RapidTax!

 Take note: it doesn’t matter where your company is located.
 If you didn’t live in a state, and you physically did not work there, you don’t have to file a return there just because the company paying you is based there, although you do if they accidentally withhold taxes for that state.
 If this happens, ask them to stop withholding taxes in that state so you have one less return to file!

 Hopefully this information will give you some basic guidance when it comes to filing state taxes.
-You can file your state returns right here on RapidTax after you finish your federal return, or by themselves.
+Whether you need get caught up on a late tax return or file a current year return, you can file your state returns on RapidTax.

 Photo via John Walker on Flickr.Tax Tips.